Customize Pages with CSS and JavaScript

 Email CSS editor

-If you wish to customise how emails are displayed to end-users, then you can also add new classes to the Email CSS editor, these classes will be added in-line to the email that is sent out.
+If you wish to customize how emails are displayed to end-users, then you can also add new classes to the Email CSS editor, these classes will be added in-line to the email that is sent out.

 Once you have finished making your changes, click Update and the new CSS will be available on your site.